SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

     Similar in behaviour to the *IntegerHandler* but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed.

 The sections "[Setup.Settings.Units.DE]" and "[Setup.Settings.Units.EN]" and so on allow you to supply language specific unit labels for all the settings.
-If an entry is missing for a given setting, the label will be "Clicks" (or a possible translation).
+If an entry is missing for a given setting, the label will be "Clicks" (or a corresponding translation).

-#### Assetto Corsa Competizione